tim-devereux/TreeAIBox/README.md

 It enables forestry practitioners and researchers to interactively process 3D LiDAR data within the open-source CloudCompare software.

+This aligns with the idea that agentic AI should first break down tasks into sub-questions and then fine-tune smaller, specialized vision models—an approach that can be both more effective and more cost-efficient than relying solely on large language models.

 ## 📖 Overview

 TreeAIBox brings together four core LiDAR-processing workflows in a single GUI: